twenty12/kickstarterReportProcessing/README.md

 **Delivered Solution:**

  - A program that estimates a backers received signal strength based on data from KickStarter and the FCC.
-Definitions and material from this

  - Sorted lists of backers
 -- */reports/international.csv* List of backers without shipping address or with international shipping addresses.